 - When using soft wax, the process is much the same, but you’ll be using strips to remove your wax.
 Apply wax to the leg in the direction of hair growth with a spatula (or directly to the skin with a Roll-On Wax cartridge), and smooth wax strips over the application area.

 - Remove strips with soft wax parallel to the skin in the opposite direction of hair growth, and without pulling up on the strip or skin.

 Following your waxing session, make sure to apply your post-waxing care products to your freshly waxed legs to ensure that your skin is left soothed, moisturized, and to prevent ingrown hairs.

 Post Leg Waxing Care

-By using products like Starpil’s Post Wax Oil and Post Wax Lotion, which are made specially for regenerating cell growth and delaying hair growth while soothing, hydrating, and moisturizing freshly waxed skin, you can ensure that your skin will be nourished and in top shape following your service.
+By using products like Starpil’s Post Wax Oil and Post Wax Lotion, which are made especially for regenerating cell growth and delaying hair growth while soothing, hydrating, and moisturizing freshly waxed skin, you can ensure that your skin will be nourished and in top shape following your service.

 Whether visiting an esthetician for a professional leg waxing service or leg waxing at home, it’s important to know the pros and cons of the process before you switch over from shaving.

-Overall, leg waxing is a safe and effective approach to leg hair removal for the best long term results.
-Though every hair removal process has its benefits and drawbacks, it's clear that waxing holds much more promise than downsides, and is an excellent option for those sick of trying to maintain their short term and ineffective shaving results at home.
+Overall, leg waxing is a safe and effective approach to leg hair removal for the best long-term results.
+Though every hair removal process has its benefits and drawbacks, it's clear that waxing holds much more promise than downsides, and is an excellent option for those sick of trying to maintain their short-term and ineffective shaving results at home.